 Modern life can be tough – there’s no doubt about that.
-The pressures of modern life, from social pressures to economic pressures, can make it hard for us to sustain happiness over a long period of time.
+The pressures of modern life, from social pressures to economic pressures, can make it hard for us to sustain self-happiness over a long period of time.
 If you want to get over that issue, however, it pays to understand how happiness relates to you in a personal circumstance.

 What makes someone else happy is not the goal that you set to find happiness.